Treatise on Invertebrate Paleontology

 Publication of the decades-long Treatise on Invertebrate Paleontology is a work-in-progress; and therefore it is not yet complete: For example, there is no volume yet published regarding the post-Paleozoic era caenogastropods (a molluscan group including the whelk and periwinkle).
-Furthermore, every so often, previously published volumes of the Treatise are revised.
+Furthermore, when needed, previously published volumes of the Treatise are revised.

 Evolution of the project

-Raymond C. Moore, the project's founder and first editor, originally envisioned this Treatise in invertebrate paleontology as comprising just three large volumes, and totaling only three thousand pages.
+Raymond C. Moore, the project's founder and first editor, originally envisioned this Treatise on Invertebrate Paleontology as comprising just three large volumes, and totaling only three thousand pages.
+The Treatise project has expanded far beyond that original expectation.

 The project began with work on a few, mostly slim volumes in which a single senior specialist in a distinct field of invertebrate paleozoology would summarize one particular group.
 As a result, each publication became a comprehensive compilation of everything known at that time for each group.
 Examples of this stage of the project are Part G. Bryozoa, by Ray S. Bassler (the first volume, published in 1953), and Part P. Arthropoda Part 2, the Chelicerata by Alexander Petrunkevitch (1955/1956).

 Around 1959 or 1960, as more and larger invertebrate groups were being addressed, the incompleteness of the then-current state of affairs became apparent.
 So several senior editors of the Treatise started major research programs to fill in the evident gaps.
 Consequently, the succeeding volumes, while still maintaining the original format, began to change from being a set of single-authored compilations into being major research projects in their own right.
 Newer volumes had a committee and a chief editor for each volume, with yet other authors and researchers assigned particular sections.
 Museum collections that had not been previously described were studied; and sometimes new major taxonomic families—and even orders—had to be described.
 More attention was given to transitional fossils and evolutionary radiation—eventually producing a much-more complete encyclopedia of invertebrate paleontology.